 - Yes, it could become cold at night so bring your fluffy jacket.

 - Yes, it might rain.
 Bring something to counter this.
+Come rain or shine we are still going to have a great time.

 - Yes, we are on the escarpment, so even the daytime could become chilly.
 Refer to point number three.